Solar power has become a hot feature for homes.

 Unfortunately, you’ll be responsible for knowing local and state regulations and applying for the proper permits (you can find a checklist here).

 You’ll equally need to know state and local regulations when you apply for the building permit.
-For example, certain states require roofs to have at least 3 feet of space around the panels, while other states don’t have any.
+For example, certain states require roofs to have at least 3 feet of space around the panels, while others don’t.

 3) Choose Equipment and Order Supplies